Angle-Based Sensor Network Localization: CASNL: An Optimization Perspective

 \subsection{Decomposition for Large-Scale ASNL}

 The formulation in (\ref{SDP Z}) is a standard linear SDP, thereby can be globally solved by the interior-point methods in polynomial time.
-However, when the dimension of $Z$ is very large, due to high computational costs of considering the positive semi-definite constraint, the interior-point algorithms may be time-consuming or even cannot find the solution within reasonable computational time.
-Note that large scale networks are ubiquitously encountered in practice.
+However, when the dimension of $Z$ is very large, due to high computational costs of considering the positive semi-definite constraint, existing interior-point algorithms may be unable to find the solution within reasonable computational time.
+Note that large-scale networks are ubiquitously encountered in practice.
 From intuitive observation, when the sensor network is of large scale, matrices $\Phi_{ijk}$, $\bar{\Phi}_{ijk}$, $\Psi_{ij}$ and $\bar{\Psi}_{ij}$ in (\ref{SDP Z}) are usually large and sparse.
 In this subsection, we will recognize some special features of ASNL and transform a large and sparse ASNL to a linear SDP with multiple semi-definite cone constraints for smaller-sized matrices.

 It is observed that compared to (\ref{SDP Z}), the problem in (\ref{second conversion}) has a smaller size and fewer constraints.
 Therefore, we will focus on problem (\ref{second conversion}) directly.
-By Theorem \ref{th rank}, the original ASNL in (\ref{qcqp}) is equivalent to the following SDP:
+By Theorem \ref{th rank}, the original ASNL (\ref{qcqp}) is equivalent to the following SDP:

 where $A_i\in\mathbb{R}^{(n_s+2)\times(n_s+2)}$, $B_i\in\mathbb{R}^{m\times m}$, $s=|\mathcal{T}_{\hat{\mathcal{G}}}|+|\hat{\mathcal{E}}|+4$.